 Kingsville council approved Monday site plans for two new coffee shops — a Starbucks and a second Tim Hortons.

 “I’m not happy about it,” Marentette said.
 “But if you can’t cut it, you don’t deserve to be around.”

 Marentette said he and partner Aaron Hillier may have to “up our game” in the face of the new competition, but believed there was enough difference between Starbucks and Red Lantern that he and Hillier will succeed and thrive.

 Marentette sells specialty coffees, but also roasts and sells coffee beans on the premises.
 Hillier, a Red Seal chef, bakes fresh scones and pastries.
-The coffee shop is also located in the middle of Kingsville’s thriving downtown.

 “I know these people,” said Jack Kungel, a regular customer.
 “This is the best coffee I’ve ever tasted.”

 According to FinancesOnline, Starbucks had more than 32,660 stores worldwide in 2020.